Fear and trembling (biblical phrase): Judaism

 References to fear and trembling are common throughout the Hebrew Bible: it is used as a stock phrase when a weaker military force encounters a stronger one, sometimes explicitly brought about by God.
 In Exodus 15:16, during the Song of Moses, it is proclaimed that the people of Canaan will be struck by "fear and trembling" at the hands of God.
-In Isaiah 19:16, it is similarly prophesised that the Egyptians will be "as women in fear and trembling" at the appearance of the hand of God.
+In Isaiah 19:16, it is similarly prophesied that the Egyptians will be "as women in fear and trembling" at the appearance of the hand of God.

 In the Book of Enoch, an apocalyptic text dating to between the third and first centuries BCE, the motif of fear and trembling is used frequently.
-Demons are seized by "fear and trembling" when Enoch pronounces divine sentence upon them; (Note: 1 Enoch 13:3, cited in Riddle 1924) it is also prophesised that the rebellious Watchers will be seized by "fear and trembling" at the arrival of God, (Note: Michael Segal considers this a reference to Exodus 15.) while Enoch tells his sons to walk before God "with fear and trembling".
+Demons are seized by "fear and trembling" when Enoch pronounces divine sentence upon them; (Note: 1 Enoch 13:3, cited in Riddle 1924) it is also prophesied that the rebellious Watchers will be seized by "fear and trembling" at the arrival of God, (Note: Michael Segal considers this a reference to Exodus 15.) while Enoch tells his sons to walk before God "with fear and trembling".
 The term is also used in Joseph and Aseneth, a narrative dated to around the first century CE, where Asenath feels "much fear and trembling", as well as joy and distress, upon receiving Joseph's blessing.
 In the Dead Sea Scrolls, the term is used to describe the Israelites' reaction to God's appearance at Mount Sinai.
 Elsewhere in the Dead Sea Scrolls, in a poem ascribed to the Teacher of Righteousness, the speaker describes feeling "fear and trembling" at the thought of their own sins and those of their ancestors.
 In 4 Maccabees, written in Greek in the first or second century CE, "fear and trembling" are experienced by those who see an army of angels armed with flaming weapons.
 Along with related expressions, it is a common feature of epiphanic narratives in earlier apocalyptic literature.
 The Apocalypse of Sedrach, written between the first and the fifth centuries CE, calls on readers to note that sinners fail to fall before God "with fear and trembling".